kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

 EOF
 ```

+If the annotation is present, determine the reason for applying the annotation to your workload and, if possible, remove the annotation.

-This annotation instructs Istio to run `istio-proxy` as a native sidecar container.
+Removing the annotation `sidecar.istio.io/nativeSidecar: "false"` from a Pod template, allows the Istio module to run this container as a native sidecar.
 In this case, Istio injects `istio-proxy` as the first init container, so all containers running later are able to access the network.

 ## Related Links